MorimaruKida/MorimaruKida.github.io/index.md

 _posted on 11 August 2021_
 ## New project

 I joined a JST/JICA-funded [**Blue CARES**](https://www.jst.go.jp/global/english/kadai/h2802_pilipinas.html) project as a member of Geochemistry group to help analyze molecular composition of sedimentary organic matter of mangroves in the Philippines.
-Collaboration with Toshihiro Miyajima and Raghab Ray from [AORI](http://bg.aori.u-tokyo.ac.jp/en/facultyandstaff/), the University of Tokyo.
+Collaboration with Toshihiro Miyajima and Raghab Ray from [Marine Biogeochemistry Group](http://bg.aori.u-tokyo.ac.jp/en/), AORI, the University of Tokyo.

 ***
 _posted on 19 July 2021_